SpinStat/Organization/README.md

 We welcome contributions from everyone!
 Whether you want to suggest new features, improve the hardware, or assist with software development, there’s a place for you in this project.

 To contribute:
-1. Fork the repository.
-2. Create a branch for your feature or bug fix.
+1. Create a branch for your feature or bug fix.
-3. Make your changes and submit a pull request (PR).
+2. Make your changes and submit a pull request (PR).
-4. Provide clear documentation for any changes you make, especially if it involves hardware.
+3. Provide clear documentation for any changes you make, especially if it involves hardware.

 (If you are new to git or github feel free to reach out for help on how this process works, we all need to start somewhere)